Who is Suella Braverman? Home secretary who returned six days after resigning

 Suella Braverman says only solution to immigration ‘problem’ is to withdraw from European Court of Human Rights

-Suella Braverman has made a contentious return to cabinet after she was re-appointed home secretary by prime minister Rishi Sunak.
+Suella Braverman has made a contentious return to Cabinet after she was re-appointed as home secretary by prime minister Rishi Sunak.

 Labour criticised the appointment, with shadow home secretary Yvette Cooper accusing Mr Sunak of putting his own political interests over the country’s interests.